uport-project/specs/messages/verificationreq.md

-`callback` | Callback URL for returning the response to a request (may be deprecated in future) | no `riss` | The DID of the identity you want to sign the Verified Claim | no `rexp` | Requested expiry time in seconds | no QmSCnmXC91Arz2gj934Ce4DeR7d9fULWRepjzGMX6SSazB"}}` or the IPFS Hash of a JSON encoded equivalent.
-See [Issuer Claims](/messages/claims.md) | no
+`callback` | Callback URL for returning the response to a request (may be deprecated in future) | no `riss` | The DID of the identity you want to sign the Verified Claim | no `rexp` | Requested expiry time in seconds | no
 `vc` | Array of Verified Claims JWTs or IPFS hash of JSON encoded equivalent about the `iss` of this message.
 See [Issuer Claims](/messages/claims.md) and [Verified Claims](/messages/verification.md) | no